swe-productivity/onboarding/README.md

 You can make your account in any way that works for you, but here’s a simple method that we’ve found works well:

-- Create a new, non-identifying Gmail account to use only for this study.
+- Create a new, non-identifying Gmail account to use only for this study at https://accounts.google.com/signup
 - Sign up at https://github.com/signup with that email.
 - Choose a non-identifying username in the format `{favorite_fruit}-{favorite_animal}` (example: `mango-otter`).
 - Do not include personal details (name, photo, location) and use this account only for study-related work.